rivernews/appl-tracky-spa/docs/dev/README.md

         - [x] Then use these util func to write your update auth saga.
         - But - are we going to write request/success/fail for all api actions in the future?
 Indeed it's repetitive and tedious.
 See this [redux action routine package](https://github.com/afitiskin/redux-saga-routines) to automatically create those for you.

 - OK, we finish sagas and now the login should work, theoretically.
 But, we use programatical navigation.
-How do we do navigation in saga?🔥🔥🔥
+How do we do navigation in saga?
     - [`connect-react-router`](https://github.com/supasate/connected-react-router#usage) to the rescue.
 It basically connects router and redux, so you can access router history object to navigate from redux store.
     - **[Can follow this post](https://ruddra.com/posts/control-application-flow-from-redux-middleware/) to setup `connect-react-router` and, eventually, navigate in saga**.
     - Debug: somehow `push()` is not working in saga.
 [Based on this github issue](https://github.com/supasate/connected-react-router/issues/260), we are trying to downgrade from `"connected-react-router": "^6.3.2",` to `"connected-react-router": "6.0.0",`. --> doesn't help